YuCheng21/pixel2point/README.md

 - Shapenet renderer (image.tar,
   30G): [Xharlie/ShapenetRender_more_variation](https://github.com/Xharlie/ShapenetRender_more_variation)

-> Need to modify the dataset path in the `settings.py`
+> required to modify the dataset path in the `settings.py`

 ## Training